 - If flooding occurs during heavy rains, know what time of the year you’re likely to experience these heavy rains and know the best precautions to take.
 Local agencies often provide maps of flooding areas and estimates of how much rainfall can lead to flooding.
 Use that as your guide to know when you can expect water levels to become problematic and start moving, piling or properly storing your items before then to prevent them from being damaged.

-- Find out if the apartments are prone to particular types of leaks and what’s the quickest way to have them handled.
+- Find out if these apartments in Phoenix are prone to particular types of leaks and what’s the quickest way to have them handled.
 In case of emergencies, some properties allow for you to bring in your own repairman to fix the leak and will reimburse you.
 Make sure to ask management if that is an option.
 It’s also important to know where the different shut-off valves are located in the apartment as well as the main shut-off valve for the apartment.

 - Most importantly, have a plan in case your apartment does flood.
 Have a spot such as a closet or a kitchen shelf ready to place electronics, important paperwork and valuables to avoid water damage.
 Consider having a waterproof safety box for your documents and small valuables.
 Disconnect major appliances if water begins to rise significantly; if possible, shut off electricity to prevent electric currents from reaching the water.